silverhoopedge/custom-post-type-maker/readme.txt

 * Provides an interface to manage your Custom Post Types, just like managing your regular posts and pages
 * Provides almost all the parameters of the WordPress CPT API
 * Shows you a list of all other registered Custom Post Types and custom Taxonomies in Wordpress
+* Uses the WordPress Media Uploader to let you manage the Custom Post Type icon

 = Bug Submission and Forum Support =
 [Support Forums](http://wordpress.org/support/plugin/custom-post-type-maker)